infiniticio/docs.infinitic.io/content/en/workflows/writing-workflows.md

 </alert>

-Example of use to manipulate the current date in a workflow:
+For example, we can use the current date in a workflow like this:

 <code-group><code-block label="Java" active>